DLozanoNavas/DLozanoNavas/README.md

 - 🤔 I’m looking for help with several Open Source projects.
 - 💬 Ask me about aviation, videogames, programming,
 - 📫 How to reach me: at Twitter @DLozanoNavas or LinkedIn:
-- 😄 Fun fact: I still miss my PS1.
+- 😄 Fun fact: I keep talking to myself outloud all day long.

 Here's my CodersRank Profile.